dekuNukem/PicoRC/sirius1.md

 * Flip over
 * Install **M3 Nuts** on bare holes
 * We're done with this half of the case!
-	* Feel free to put it away for now
+	* Put it away for now

 ![Alt text](photos/sirius1/bareback.png)